 Varicose eczema tends to be a long-term problem.
 However, treatments are available to help keep it under control.

 The affected skin can change colour and become:

 - dry and flaky

-On lighter skin it looks red or brown.
-On darker skin it tends to look dark brown, purple or grey and can be more difficult to see.
+On white skin it looks red or brown.
+On black or brown skin it tends to look dark brown, purple or grey and can sometimes be more difficult to see.

 There may be periods when these symptoms improve and periods when they are more severe.

 Your legs may become swollen, especially at the end of the day or after long periods of standing.
 Varicose veins (swollen and enlarged veins) are often visible on the legs.